Finntroll: History

 The band has recorded a live performance for its upcoming first live DVD.
 A release date is yet to be confirmed.
 They have released their fifth album, titled Nifelvind ("Underworld's Winds"), and Katla has again written the lyrics.
 The progress on the album was recorded by Trollhorn in a studio diary.
 On 15 January 2010 Finntroll released a music video for the new song "Solsagan" on their MySpace page in preparation for the album release.
 The new album was then released in February 2010.

 The band's sixth studio album Blodsvept was released on 25 March 2013.

 On 13 May 2014, drummer Samu Ruotsalainen revealed that he would be departing the band in July of that year; the parting was confirmed to be amicable by the band.
 He was replaced by Heikki "Mörkö" Saari.

 In June 2014, the band released a live album, Natten med de Levande Finntroll ("Night of the Living Finntroll").
 Thomas Woroniak of RockRevolt Magazine stated "Natten Med De Levande Finntroll is a must-have for any dedicated Finntroll fan.
 Followers of the group have been waiting a long time for a live recording...the music is unique and vibrant in color and tonality, and the performance is exceptional."

 On 25 June 2020, the band announced that their next album, titled Vredesvävd, would be released on 18 September.

+In January 2026, the band announced that vocalist Vreth would be taking a break due to health-related reasons, and that Mathias “Kistelach” Dahlsveen (Vanvidd) would handle vocals on the band’s winter tour in Finland and Europe.